SpaceSpiff20/solo-interviewer/README.md

 You'll need the following API keys:

 1. **OpenAI API Key** (Required)
-   - Used for AI interview responses and fallback TTS
+   - Used to generate AI interview responses
    - Get one at [OpenAI Platform](https://platform.openai.com/)

 2. **Deepgram API Key** (Required)
    - Used for speech recognition
    - Get one at [Deepgram](https://deepgram.com/)

-3. **Speechify API Key** (Optional)
+3. **Speechify API Key** (Required)
-   - Used for premium voice quality (Oliver voice)
+   - Used for premium voice quality
    - Get one at [Speechify](https://speechify.com/)

 ### Running the Application